-Kia is warming up to bring in its second offering in India with the Carnival generating quite the buzz ahead of its official launch at Auto Expo 2020.
+Kia is gearing up to bring in its second offering in India with the Carnival generating quite the buzz ahead of its official launch at Auto Expo 2020.
 While Seltos, the company's first offering, continues to be highly popular, Carnival seeks to go into uncharted territory where the Toyota Innova has called the shots for years and years.

 Considering how the Innova has been a formidable player in the MPV segment and the Innova Crysta managed to change the car's image from essentially being a fleet vehicle to a personal buy, mounting a challenge to Toyota has not been an easy prospect.
 It is also a prospect that Kia is confident about and there are signs galore that Carnival has what it takes to be a blockbuster in the segment.